The Undergraduate Major

-In addition to these special research options, the department is pleased to offer its undergraduates regular opportunities for stimulating intellectual and social gatherings and discussion.
+In addition to these special research options, the department is pleased to offer its undergraduates regular opportunities for stimulating intellectual and social.

 - The Annual Undergraduate Colloquium, aims to reflect the diverse and innovative research that undergraduate students are conducting at Emory.
-Undergraduate paper selection for the Colloquium is highly competitive and represents a high recognition of an undergraduate's work by the professor, as well as the Comparative Literature Department.
-This opportunity provides undergraduates with the experience of presenting a conference paper, as well as an advantage for their résumé.
-Presenters will be able to share their work with peer comparative literature majors, as well as with graduate students in the field, and enter into a conversation with them.
+Undergraduate paper selection for the Colloquium is extremely competitive and represents a high recognition of an undergraduate's work by the Department.
+This opportunity provides undergraduates with the experience of presenting a conference paper to their peer comparative literature majors, as well as with graduate students and professors in the field.

 D. Bahri (English); A. Bammer (Comparative Literature); G. Bennington (Comparative Literature and French); M. Bhaumik (Comparative Literature); P. Bing (Classics); B. Branham (Comparative Literature and Classics); M. Brownley (English); R. Cai (Chinese); M. Carrión (Comparative Literature and Spanish); M. Epstein (Russian); S. Felman (Comparative Literature and French); A. Furman (Psychiatry and Behavioral Sciences); E. Glazov-Corrigan (REALC); E. Goodstein (Comparative Literature and English); L. Huffer (Women's, Gender, and Sexuality Studies); J. Johnston (Comparative Literature and English); D. Judovitz (French and Italian); V. Loichot (French and Italian); E. Marder (Comparative Literature and French); S. Meighoo (Comparative Literature); A. Mitchell (Philosophy); C. Nouvet (French and Italian); L. Pratt (Classics); J. Quiroga (Comparative Literature and Spanish); W. Reed (Comparative Literature and English); E. Reinders (Religion); J. Robbins (Comparative Literature and Religion); T. Ruskola (Law); D. White (Comparative Literature and English)